-If you have been appointed as an executor or trustee you are now entrusted with a significant responsibility.
+If you have been appointed as an executor or trustee, you are now entrusted with significant responsibility.
 As the executor or trustee of an estate or trust, there are certain tasks that must be accomplished to ensure that the assets are both managed and distributed properly and according to the law.
 If you fail to follow these rules, you may be held personally liable to the beneficiaries.
-There are specific transfer methods for each type of asset and the appropriate method depends on the type of asset, how it was owned, the named beneficiary and its value.
+There are specific transfer methods for each type of asset and the appropriate method depends on the type of asset, how it was owned, the named beneficiary, and its value.

-This legal process is meant to honor the wishes of the deceased, protect the interests of the beneficiaries and confirm the executor named in the will.
+This legal process is meant to honor the wishes of the deceased, protect the interests of the beneficiaries, and confirm the executor named in the will.
 If there is no will, the probate court will appoint a personal representative and the estate will be distributed according to Pennsylvania law.
-Trusts can be used to avoid probate, to shelter assets from the spouses of an heir or to protect them from lawsuits.
-However, a trust is not necessary for everyone and the expense of a living trust might be unnecessary.
+Trusts can be used to avoid probate, to shelter assets from the spouses of an heir, or to protect them from lawsuits.
+However, a trust is not necessary for everyone, and the expense of a living trust might be unnecessary.

 Matters relating to probate and estate administration can be complex.
-David Frees represents executors and trustees in all aspects of estate and trust administration, as well as litigation.
+Our firm represents executors and trustees in all aspects of estate and trust administration, as well as litigation.

 Limit liability exposure to beneficiaries and creditors

-- Administer wills and trusts in probate court
+Administer wills and trusts in probate court

-- Assist in avoiding probate when possible
+Assist in avoiding probate when possible

-- Resolve or close estate and trust administrations through informal family settlement agreements or court accounting process
+Resolve or close estate and trust administrations through informal family settlement agreements or court accounting process

-- Provide estate planning strategies to help keep assets out of probate court
+Provide estate planning strategies to help keep assets out of probate court

-- Ensure a proper transfer of assets
+Ensure a proper transfer of assets